Afrikan Black Coalition Student Awards

 OR

-In “The Future As I See It,” Marcus Garvey discusses the role of propaganda in shaping public perception, particularly how it has been used to misrepresent the intellectual capabilities of Afrikan/Black people and the Universal Negro Improvement Association (UNIA).
-Reflect on modern examples where propaganda has shaped narratives about historically excluded and exploited peoples.
+In “The Future As I See It,” Marcus Garvey discusses the role of propaganda in shaping public perception, particularly in how it has been used to misrepresent the intellectual capabilities of Afrikan/Black people and the Universal Negro Improvement Association (UNIA).
+Reflect upon modern examples where propaganda has been used to shape narratives about historically excluded and exploited peoples.

 No